The online Comment window has expired

 • Default_avatar

-Victoria Gillet over 1 year ago
+Victoria Gillet about 2 years ago

 I am aware that Milwaukee is having to make some difficult budgeting decisions – including cuts to programs and services that are important to me and other residents.
 At the same time, we have a golden opportunity to access new federal funds from ARPA and the Inflation Reduction Act.
 As a physician, I know that securing funds from these sources to implement the Climate and Equity Plan is the most important thing we can do for the ongoing health of my patients and my family.